Lizon132/ClassDex/README.md

 # ClassDex
-By Adam, Chris, Michel, and Valerie
+By Adam, Chris, Michelg, and Valerie

 # DESCRIPTION
 ClassDex is a automation applicaiton to make picking classes easier and more efficient.
 In this applicaiton students pick classes based upon weighted criteria picked by the user.